Dashboard views

 Shadow bars

 When a preview is active, shadow bars appear behind the main bars.
-They show where tasks were in the baseline schedule, so you can visually see what moved.
+They show where tasks were in the previous plan, so you can visually see what moved.

 - Shadow to the left of the main bar = task pushed later